Skip to main content

 The heart of Ottawa tour gives you a good impression of Ottawa’s core.
 You will cycle along the Rideau Canal towards the Ottawa River behind the Senate and the Parliament buildings on a beautiful pathway.
 The pathway leads along the Ottawa River upstream to the Portage Bridge.
 Arriving in the province of Quebec, you can visit the Canadian Museum of History in Gatineau.

-You will cross the historic Alexandria Bridge, from which you have spectacular views on the Ottawa River and the Parliament buildings.
+You will cross the historic Alexandra Bridge, from which you have spectacular views on the Ottawa River and the Parliament buildings.
 After cutting through Major Hill Park, cycle along the canal towards the Corktown Bridge, where you will have a gorgeous view on the canal and the historic Chateau Laurier.

 Self-guided bike map of downtown Ottawa